-- 1. Scripture passages within paragraphs are to be enclosed in quotation marks and not italicized.
-Do not include the Scripture reference in the quotes.
-If used as a block quote, no italics, no quotation marks, and one point size smaller text. - a.
+1. Scripture passages within paragraphs are to be enclosed in quotation marks and not italicized.
+Do not include the Scripture reference inside the quotation marks.
+If used as a block quote, no italics, no quotation marks, and one point size smaller text.

 Example: If used as a block quote or a header: In the beginning, God created the heavens and the earth.
 (Genesis 1:1 NIV) Note: Entire quote is one point size smaller.
-The punctuation goes after the quote. - b.
+The punctuation goes after the quote.

 Example: If used within a sentence or paragraph: "In the beginning, God created the heavens and the earth" (Genesis 1:1 NIV).
-Same font size; the punctuation goes after the reference. - 2.
-When a Scripture passage (e.g. Genesis 1: 1-14) is cited in any given paragraph, succeeding references should be documented with only the verse (v.
+Same font size; the punctuation goes after the reference.

+- 2. When a Scripture passage (e.g. Genesis 1: 1-14) is cited in any given paragraph, succeeding references should be documented with only the verse (v.
 10).
 If the chapter is changed, but not the book, document with chapter and verse (9:6). - 3.
-ELPI prefers all pronouns relating to the Trinity to NOT be capitalized.
+ELPI prefers all pronouns relating to the Trinity NOT be capitalized.
 Do capitalize Son and Father when referring to members of the Trinity.
 Do NOT capitalize who, whose, and whom.
 Do not capitalize words like glory, gospel, or heaven.
-See the Christian Writer's Manual of Style (CWMS) for an extensive guide to the capitalization of religious terms. - 4.
-ELPI prefers the New Living Translation or the New American Standard Bible for Scripture quotations, but other versions are allowed.
-Try to limit versions to two or three within a manuscript.
+See the Christian Writer's Manual of Style (CWMS) for an extensive guide to the capitalization religious terms.
+If an author insists on capitalization, their preference may be used if consistent through out the book. - 4.
+ELPI prefers the New Living Translation (NLT), English Standard Version (ESV), or the New American Standard Bible (NSAB) for Scripture quotations, but other versions are allowed.
+No more than two version should be used.